The Message of Jesus governs how we relate to reality.

 From a Greek perspective, church multiplication is often a misnomer.
 The point for most organisations is to get bigger and bigger as if more bums in the seats and bucks in the plate equal success.
 For those who do grasp the concept of multiplication, an inbuilt Greek mentality leads one to conclude that division is the answer.
 Much of the contemporary cell-based church emphasis revolves around dividing a group in two, intending both groups to grow and repeat the exercise.
 In fact, it has become a precise work of science.
 (And you’re not allowed to call it division, by the way).

 In a family however, division is called “divorce” and if you’ve been part of a cell group that has divided a couple of times, you know that it starts to feel like a divorce after a while.
-From a Hebrew perspective, the question becomes: How does a family multiply?
+From a Hebrew perspective, the question becomes: How does a growing family multiply?
 In a family, parents raise their children into mature adults who can become parents in their own right.
 In a spiritual family, multiplication happens as “children” become mature “sons,” encouraged to be “parents” in their own right.

 Keep Asking the Question